 The Proposer of 0678C advised that CWD results in charges which on average are higher at beach terminals than other entry point groups.
 This might be distortionary and result in higher priced NBP gas as charges are incrementally passed through on a marginal basis or cheaper sources of gas being frozen out of the market.
 Existing contracts have significantly lower charges than new entrants and this might be discriminatory.

-Scotland has higher DN charges than other points, this is not cost reflective given that most gas used to supply Scotland will enter at St Fergus and this may be politically sensitive.
-St Fergus has higher entry costs under CWD than PS, given that Norway is a marginal supplier to GB this has the potential to increase NBP gas price and therefore costs to customers by up to £10/year /customer or £190 M/YR.
-Peterhead has higher exit costs under CWD than PS, given that it may set the marginal clearing price in a future Capacity Mechanism auction this has the potential to impact customer levies therefore costs to customers by up to £5/year /customer or £117 M/YR.
-Supporting information to the above statements is provided in UNC modification 678C appendix 4.
+The Proposer of 0678C further advised Scotland has higher DN charges than other points, this is not cost reflective given that most gas used to supply Scotland will enter at St Fergus and this may be politically sensitive.
+St Fergus has higher entry costs under CWD than PS, given that Norway is a marginal supplier to GB this has the potential to increase NBP gas price and therefore costs to customers by up to £10/year /customer or £190 M/year.
+Peterhead has higher exit costs under CWD than PS, given that it may set the marginal clearing price in a future Capacity Mechanism auction this has the potential to impact customer levies therefore costs to customers by up to £5/year /customer or £117 M/year.
+Supporting information to the above statements is provided in UNC Modification 0678C Appendix 4.

 In conclusion, Workgroup Participants failed to agree as to whether the Optional Capacity Charge in those Alternatives which propose it, is compliant with TAR NC.